PHunt14/Baduk/README.md

 # Coding strategy
 1) Create the game board

-a) Start with a 9x9 board
+-a) Start with a 9x9 board-

-b) 13 x 13
+-b) 13 x 13-

-c) 17x17
+c) 19x19

+- When this board is created, at the current spacing (50) it is too large

-2) Create bare menu for board size selection
+-2) Create bare menu for board size selection-

+- Login button
+does not actually redirect to login page, just goes to board selection
+- Quit button

 3) Create the stones